Get the inside story on what makes XCL World Academy (formerly known as GEMS World Academy Singapore) Holiday Academy such an inspiring place to be

-GEMS World Academy (Singapore) is making waves as an international school that encourages children to be innovative, creative and curious through its inspiring International Baccalaureate program – we love its teaching approach that treats each child with respect, and as an individual.
+XCL World Academy (formerly known as GEMS World Academy Singapore) is making waves as an international school that encourages children to be innovative, creative and curious through its inspiring International Baccalaureate program – we love its teaching approach that treats each child with respect, and as an individual.
 We had a chat with Head of School Richard Henry to get the inside story on why families find this school such a fresh breath of air.
-Watch our chat with Richard, and get find out more about the GEMS Singapore approach in his full interview below!
+Watch our chat with Richard, and get find out more about the XCL World Academy (formerly known as GEMS World Academy Singapore) Holiday Academyapproach in his full interview below!

 Please tell us a little about yourself – where is your hometown and what would your students be surprised to know?